-Checklist for Civil Appeals from County Court to Circuit Court rm Civil Rules of Circuit and County Court 5.01 through 5.09 Appell lant files with the circuit clerk within 30 days after entry of order or judgment (5.04): Written Notice of Appeal (5.04) Specifies party taking the appeal Designates the judgment or order from which appealed States that appeal is on the record Addressed to the appropriate court Certificate of Service (5.04) (Clerk may not accept notice of appeal without a certificate of service unless directed by the court in writing.)
-Cost Bond (unless in forma pauperis) (5.09) (Includes all court costs incurred below and likely to be incurred on appeal as estimated by the circuit court clerk.)
-Notice of appeal and payment of costs must be simultaneously filed and paid.
-(5.04) Supersedeas Bond, if any (5.08) (In cases being appealed that involve a money judgment, the party against whom money judgment was rendered may post with the clerk of the court acting as the appellate court a bond that is 125% of the money judgment, such bond to be approved by the circuit clerk.
+Checklist for Civil Appeals from County Court to Circuit Court

+Uniform Civil Rules of Circuit and County Court 5.01 through 5.09

+Appellant files with the circuit clerk within 30 days after entry of order or judgment (5.04):

+- \\\\\ Written Notice of Appeal (5.04) - \\\\\ Specifies party taking the appeal - \\\\\ Designates the judgment or order from which appealed - \\\\\ States that appeal is on the record - \\\\\ Addressed to the appropriate court - \\\\\ Certificate of Service (5.04) - (Clerk may not accept notice of appeal without a certificate of service unless directed by the court in writing.) - Cost Bond (unless in forma pauperis) (5.09) - (Includes all court costs incurred below and likely to be incurred on appeal as estimated by the circuit court clerk.) - \\\\\ Notice of appeal and payment of costs must be simultaneously filed and paid.
+(5.04) Supersedeas Bond, if any (5.08) - (In cases being appealed that involve a money judgment, the party against whom money judgment was rendered may post with the clerk of the court acting as the appellate court a bond that is 125% of the money judgment, such bond to be approved by the circuit clerk.
 The posting of this bond shall automatically act as a supersedeas solely on the money judgment, but not any other part of the order or judgment.)

-Notice e of Appeal Stamp original and all copies with the filing date Copy of notice of appeal provided to: All parties or their attorneys of record Lower court Enter case on the docket noting that it is an appeal on the record Record d of the Lower Court Proceedings Record filed within 30 days of filing of the notice of appeal, unless extension is granted by appellate court judge.
-(5.05) (Failure to file record of lower court within 30 days or by extension date may be deemed abandonment of the appeal and the court may dismiss the same with costs to the appealing party.)
-Briefs Briefs filed in an appeal on the record must conform to the practice in the supreme court, including form, time of filing and service, except that the parties should file only an original and one copy of each brief.
-(5.06)
+- \\\\ Stamp original and all copies with the filing date - Copy of notice of appeal provided to: - \\\\\ All parties or their attorneys of record - \\\\\ Lower court - \ Enter case on the docket noting that it is an appeal on the record

+Record of the Lower Court Proceedings

+- Record filed within 30 days of filing of the notice of appeal, unless extension is granted by appellate court judge.
+(5.05) - (Failure to file record of lower court within 30 days or by extension date may be deemed abandonment of the appeal and the court may dismiss the same with costs to the appealing party.)